Germany says has been helping on Taiwan's BioNTech vaccine deal | Health

 "I hope that there will be enough vaccines from different brands, including BioNTech, imported into Taiwan as soon as possible."
 Taiwan Health Minister Chen Shih-Chung, speaking at his daily news conference, expressed thanks to Germany for "giving us a lot of assistance" in efforts to buy the BioNTech vaccine.

-Neither BioNTech nor Fosun immediately responded to a request for comment.
+BioNTech declined to comment.
+Fosun did not respond to a request for comment.
 Germany, like most countries, has no formal diplomatic ties with Taiwan and only recognizes the government in Beijing.

 Altmaier wrote to his opposite number in Taiwan in January to ask for help persuading manufacturers in Taiwan, home to the world's largest contract chipmaker and one of Germany's main suppliers, Taiwan Semiconductor Manufacturing Co Ltd (TSMC), to ease a global shortage of chips.
 Taiwan responded by saying it was asking for Germany's help in securing COVID-19 vaccines.